 Where to Place Air Plants for Proper Growth?

-Where you place your air plants is essential to their health and vitality.
+Where you place your air plants is essential for air plant growth so that they are healthy and full of vitality.

 - Bathrooms and Kitchens: Additionally, high-humidity spots like bathrooms and kitchens are perfect, provided there’s indirect light.